cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Restored the wppfm_feed_item_value filter

 = 1.12.0 - 03/11/2018 =
-* Changed the way the xml header is send to the background process to prevent the Wordfence plugin from seeing it as a XSS vulnerability
+* Changed the way the XML header is sent to the background process to prevent the Wordfence plugin from seeing it as an XSS vulnerability
 * Added a notification option so users get an email if an automatic feed update failed
-* Changed the defaul value of the "Auto feed fix" option to off
+* Changed the default value of the "Auto feed fix" option to off
 * Added the Tax Status and Tax Class items to the source selectors
-* Fixed an issue that could delete important WP files when removing the plugin from the plugins page
+* Fixed an issue that could delete important WP files when removing the plugin from the plugin page
 * Tested compatibility with WooCommerce version 3.5

 = 1.11.4 - 23/10/2018 =
-* Improved the handling of product errors in a way so it does not stop the feed process but only keeps the product out of the feed
+* Improved the handling of product errors in a way that it does not stop the feed process but only keeps the product out of the feed
-* Further improved an issue that could delete important WP files when removing the plugin from the plugins page
+* Further improved an issue that could delete important WP files when removing the plugin from the plugin page

 = 1.11.2 - 19/10/2018 =
-* Fixed an issue that could delete important WP files when removing the plugin from the plugins page
+* Fixed an issue that could delete important WP files when removing the plugin from the plugin page

 = 1.11.1 - 16/10/2018 =
 * Fixed a syntax error that caused the feed process to fail